PolarizedLightFieldMicroscopy/napari-LF-docs-samples/GUVExperim1/ReadMe_GUVExperim1.txt

 Calibration_GUVExperim1-10.lfc: Number of Slices 10, um per Slice 1, Supersample 4
 -> output_stack-10.tif
 Calibration_GUVExperim1-10.lfc: Number of Slices 104, um per Slice 0.43, Supersample 4
 	This calibration file is about 250MB and too big for Github storage.
-The file was deleted -> output_stack-104.tif
+The file was deleted from this Repository -> output_stack-104.tif